xramzesx/marbles-game/README.md

-## Orbs game aka "Kukle: The game"
+## Marbles game aka "Kukle: The game"
 It was my first large project written in pure TypeScript.
 The original name I gave it was "Kukle: The game".
 I coded it in 2020 for Client Applications course in Upper-Secondary Schools of Communications.
 ## Additional information about project